About the Children's Trust

 Hampshire Children's Trust Board

-The Hampshire Children's Trust Board is made of of representatives from partner organisations.
+The Hampshire Children's Trust Board is made up of representatives from partner organisations.
 It has responsibility for development, monitoring and review of the Children and Young People's Plan (CYPP).
 Responsibility for implementing the CYPP remains with the individual partners of the Trust.

 Hampshire Children's Trust Board membership includes representatives from: